Poynings' Law (confirmation of English statutes)

 An Act confirming all the Statutes made in England (10 Hen.
 7. c.
 22 (I); short title Poynings' Law in Northern Ireland and Poynings' Act 1495 in the Republic of Ireland) is an act of the Parliament of Ireland which gave all statutes "late made" by the Parliament of England the force of law in the Lordship of Ireland.
-It was passed by Poynings' Parliament, along with other acts strengthening English law in Ireland, one of which was commonly called "Poynings' Law" until its virtual repeal by the Constitution of 1782.
+It was passed by Poynings' Parliament, along with other acts strengthening English law in Ireland.

+The English acts specified to be adopted in Ireland were "all estatutes, late made within the said realm of England, concerning or belonging to the common and publique weal of the same".
+The precise scope of this vague description was unclear, and eventually it was taken to include all acts passed by all previous English parliaments.
+The 1495 act also annulled any Irish statutes which contradicted the adopted English ones.
+While most of the important English statutes had previously been explicitly adopted by Irish parliaments, vague language and gaps in the parliamentary records made for uncertainty as regards many.

+The act was passed in tandem with another act commonly called "Poynings' Law" which provided that future Irish parliaments could only make laws that had been pre-approved by the Irish Privy Council and English Privy Council.
+The net effect of the two Poynings' Laws was to bring the Irish statute book in line with the English one and prevent the Dublin Castle administration acting contrary to the wishes of the English administration.
+This other Poynings' Law was largely repealed by the Constitution of 1782, which included an act adopting some British statutes to Ireland, framed as "extending certain of the provisions" of the 1495 confirmation of English statutes.

 Many of the English acts adopted by Poynings' Law were repealed with respect to Ireland by the Statute Law Revision (Ireland) Act 1872 (35 & 36 Vict. c.
-98), having already been repealed with respect to England by the Statute Law Revision Act 1863 and others.
+98), having already been repealed with respect to England by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125) and others.
 Poynings' Law itself remains in force in Northern Ireland.
 In the republic, it was repealed by the Statute Law Revision Act 2007, without thereby repealing the English statutes it referred to, a few of which remain in force.